-When you use a Nonparticipating Provider, benefits are substantially reduced and you will likely incur significantly higher out-of-pocket expenses.
+When you use a Nonparticipating Provider, benefits are substantially reduced and you will likely incur significantly higher out-of-pocket expenses, with the exception of medical emergencies.
 A Nonparticipating Provider does not have any agreement with a Blue Cross or Blue Shield Plan.
 For services received from a Nonparticipating Provider (other than those described under "Special Circumstances" below), the Allowed Amount is usually less than the Allowed Amount for a Participating Provider for the same service and can be significantly less than the Nonparticipating Provider's billed charges.
+Please note cost-sharing requirements for emergency services received from nonparticipating providers are the same as those received from participating providers.
+Prior authorization is not required for emergency services.
 You are responsible for paying the difference between the Blue Cross Allowed Amount and the Nonparticipating Provider's billed charges.
 This amount can be significant and the amount you pay does not apply toward any out-of-pocket maximum contained in the Plan.